milesj/figg/README.md

 ### Properties

 Properties are the most common feature, as they declare a key-value pair within its current [block scope](#maps), and are returned from the figg file when parsed.
-If defined at the top-level of a file, this is referred to as the root scope.
+If defined at the top-level of a file, this is referred to as the document scope.

 Declaring a property requires a unique name on the left-hand side (with no leading whitespace if in the root scope), followed by a space, and lastly a [value](#value-types) on the right-hand side.
 An unquoted property name supports the characters `a-z`, `A-Z`, `0-9`, `_` and _must not_ begin with a number, while a quoted property name supports any character and _must_ be wrapped with [double quotes](#strings) or [backticks](#literals).